Top 10 Places to Visit in Cusco Peru

 As we mentioned several times, Cusco’s center has a hybrid architectural style, where ancient Inca constructions are the base of the colonial buildings we have today.
 The Hatun Rumiyoc Street is one of the perfect examples of this beautiful combination.

 This narrow street connects Plaza de Armas with one of the entrances to the San Blas neighborhood.
-It is by far the most tourist street in Cusco since it gathers a lot of artisan shops and a beautiful colonial-inca scenery.
+It is by far the most tourist street in Cusco since it gathers a lot of artisan shops and a beautiful colonial-Inca scenery.

-There’s also the so-called twelve-sided stone, which is an impressive example of Inca engineering knowledge since all the surrounding rocks were carved perfectly to fit in every one of its corners.
-So, if you happen to pass by this street, you’ll also get the opportunity to get a nice souvenir or even an alpaca wool sweater.
+There’s also the so-called twelve-angle stone, which is an impressive example of Inca engineering knowledge since all the surrounding rocks were carved perfectly to fit in every one of its corners.

 5|Spot Cusco’s ancient Inca Palaces

-While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
-However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.
+However, what they didn’t know was that they were walking among them, since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.
 Besides, the Imperial City lies underneath most of those constructions.

-The Inca architecture was characterized by its anti-seismic activity, which somehow withstood centuries of earthquakes, unlike some colonial buildings that had to be reconstructed several times.
+Inca architecture featured anti-seismic activity that withstood centuries of earthquakes, unlike some colonial buildings that required reconstruction several times.

-• Qasana
+Qasana

-It used to be the former residential palace of Pachacutec, the Inca emperor who ordered the construction of Machu Picchu.
 Qasana was located in the main square surrounding area; it had an extension that spread through the Portal de Panes, Tecsecocha, Tigre, Procuradores, and Plateros streets.

-• Qoraqora
+Qoraqora

-Colonial residencies were built on top of the remains of the palace, and only its foundations can barely be appreciated.
 Currently, the area of the site comprises several tourist establishments, bars, coffee shops, and restaurants.

-According to historians, it was the greatest Inca palace situated in the surroundings of the main square, it belonged to the Inca Wiracocha and was composed of several buildings and courtyards.
-It was located in the area of the Cathedral of Cusco and the Jesus, Maria, and Jose Temple.
-Unfortunately, there is nothing left of this structure.
+According to historians, it was the greatest Inca palace situated in the surroundings of the main square.
+It belonged to the Inca Wiracocha and was composed of several buildings and courtyards.

 6|Find the best souvenirs at San Pedro Market

 For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance to visit one of the most significant local markets in the area.
-The San Pedro Market is recognized for its artistic expression, where different artisans gather to sell colorful woven items.

 However, that’s not all it has to offer since the whole market is divided into several sections where they sell food, beverages, vegetables, meat, and many other products.